SomeProfoundName/advanced-ccc/README.md

 ### Installation

+Software Needed:
+- Node.js

 To use this application:

 1. Clone the project using git.
+2. Use `npm init -y` in the project directory terminal.
+3. Install the dependencies.
+   * `npm install dotenv`
+   * `npm install nedb`
+   * `npm install express`
+   * optional `npm install nodemon`
-2. To run the backend use `node index.js`.
+5. To run the backend use `node index.js`.
+Or `nodemon index.js` (if nodemon was installed)
-3. The front-end can be found in the public folder.
+6. The front-end can be found in the public folder.
 Open index.html with live server (VS Code).

 ---